 WordPress is an open-source software which is regularly updated and maintained.
 By default, WordPress automatically installs minor updates but all the major update, you need to update it manually.

 Beside the WordPress core, your site is using themes and some plugins, they also need to keep up to date.
-This update will is big protection of your website.
+This update will be a big protection of your website.

 2. Choose Good Quality Hosting